andyarensman/Hiker-Tracker/README.md

 I wanted to include an option for the user to add multiple hikes at once via a spreadsheet.
 I ended up finding this tutorial by Jamie Munro: [Bulk Import a CSV File Into MongoDB Using Mongoose With Node.js](https://code.tutsplus.com/articles/bulk-import-a-csv-file-into-mongodb-using-mongoose-with-nodejs--cms-29574).

 *Important Note: If you want to follow this same tutorial, make sure you install version 2.4.1 of `fast-csv`.
-Newer versions did not work.*
+Newer versions did not work with this tutorial.*

 There were a few things I had to alter from the guide.
 In Jamie's version, he only had one Mongoose schema, not a schema in a schema.
 For the photo upload section of my code, I had to use `multer` which clashes with `express-fileupload`, so I had to use multer here, too, which Jaime did not use.
 Here's what the first version looked like: